MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-appx-ch1.md

 In the Hierarchy window, expand the ClippingObjects object and find three different clipping objects that will be using in the project.

 To Configuring the **ClippingSphere** Object, click on it, and in the Inspector window, locate the **Clipping Sphere (Script)** component.
 Enter the number of renderers that you need to add for your 3D model.
 In this case, add 10 for MarsCuriosityRover child objects.
-It will create placeholders for adding renderers, drag-and-drop MarsCuriosityRover Object's child model objects into these placeholders.
+It will create placeholders for adding renderers, Drag-and-drop MarsCuriosityRover Object's child model objects into these placeholders.

 ![mrlearning-appx](images/mrlearning-appx/Tutorial1-Section5-Step1-1.png)

 Follow the same steps and add MarsCuriosityRover 's child objects renderers to the **ClippingBox** and **ClippingPlane** objects.

-In this tutorial, only the MarsCuriosityRover model is used for demonstrating the clipping feature.
+In this tutorial, only the MarsCuriosityRover model will be used for demonstrating the clipping feature.
 You can follow the same steps and add a clipping feature for the rest of the models.

 ## Configuring eye tracking to highlight tooltips